TutorialsVerificationProximity verification

 • ZIP file which includes the required framework: (MobileCredentialVerifierSDK-*version*.xcframework.zip).

-• Sample Verifier app: You can use this repo for reference as we work through this tutorial.
+• Sample Verifier app: You can use this app for reference as we work through this tutorial.

 Development environment